 We are involved in a range of outreach activities for school and college students of all ages.
-Our aim is to inspire young minds, demonstrate how real-life Computer Science applications changes lives and encourage interest in studying at UCL.
+Our aim is to inspire young minds, demonstrate how the application of real-life Computer Science can change lives and encourage interest in studying at UCL.
 Our activities build on our innovative teaching resources and partnerships with local schools, industry partners and organisations.
 For more information check out our video below or contact email@example.com.

 Latest School's Outreach News

 UCL Computer Science started working with Google in September 2014, following the announcement that computer science would become a core subject in primary and secondary schools.
 Google subsequently provided grants for two department projects.
 In 2015, the UCL outreach team, including Prof Steve Hailes, Rae Harbird and David White, created a course aimed at teachers to enable them to teach computer science in schools.
 This year, they developed an innovative software tool that simplifies the way students learn programming, allowing them to focus on problem solving and computational thinking.